Candy Washington Is The Actress With Style

 For my Instagram, I pick a theme that reflects my brand, and then I edit pics within that theme and I make sure that each photo fits together in a cohesive way.
 Each pic tells their own story and each picture together tells a larger story.

 For inspiration, I create mood boards that are in alignment with my brand.
 I’m old school and I buy poster board and cut out pictures, images, words, and phrases from magazines and I paste them on the board.
-Once it’s altogether I can get a feel for what my natural aesthetic is and that guides my brand and my choices for what to post online.
+Once it’s all together I can get a feel for what my natural aesthetic is and that guides my brand and my choices for what to post online.
 You can easily create a Pinterest board as well and refer to it as your brand guide.

 What’s something people would be surprised to learn about you?